giglabo/file-uploader/README.md

 ## Why GigLabo File Uploader?

 - **Reliability First** - Built for production use with enterprise-grade reliability
-- **Developer Experience** - Build by developers for developers: Simple API, comprehensive documentation
+- **Developer Experience** - Build by developers for developers: simple API, comprehensive documentation
 - **Performance** - Optimized for both small files and large uploads
 - **Customizable** - Extensive configuration options for your needs